Indo Western Dresses and Fashion Tips for Indian Style Christmas and New Year Party

 1. Introduce Indian Elements

-You can introduce Indian elements by adding Indian style accessories only, like Indian juttis with a dress, adding bangles, and an embroidered clutch to your gown ensemble.
+You can introduce ethnic elements by adding Indian style accessories only, like Indian juttis with a dress, adding bangles, and an embroidered clutch to your gown ensemble.
 You can also be a little more experimental and pair a short Indian tunic with a western skirt or trousers!
 A gown paired with a designer dupatta – like a wrap – draped lightly over one shoulder – will turn out as a perfect amalgamation of Indo-Western sensibilities.
+Go by the idea of being different to stand out!

 Plain silhouettes look flattering and go well with all body shapes.
 They usually tend to be more versatile- so you can style them in multiple ways.